What is a Co-op:

 - It is very inconsiderate to sign up for a Co-op and then back out once you receive the Invoice.
 The Host was counting on your order to meet the MOQ and must now scramble to replace you.

 - It is very inconsiderate to delay paying your Invoice, the Host (and everybody else) must wait for all payments to be made before the Order can be placed.

 - Consider your Order carefully BEFORE you place it.
 Asking for changes to your order after the fact puts additional work on the Host.

 - The Host establishes and maintains the "tone" of the thread, respect that.

-- Try to avoid PMs to the host during the opening hours of a Co-op.
-The Host is quite busy during this period.
+- Try to avoid PMs to the host, especially during the opening hours of a Co-op.
 It is better to post your question in the Co-op thread.
-Someone else might be able to answer it, or someone else might have the same question and appreciate seeing your answer - saving them from having to ask.
+Someone else might be able to answer it, or someone else might have the same question and appreciate seeing your answer.

 - Respect for the Host, and for the other participants is expected.
 Foul language, insulting remarks, trolling, etc. are taboo.

 - Off topic posting, unless encouraged by the Host, is frowned upon.